damikun/trouble-training/Doc/Logging.md

     logCfg = logCfg.WriteTo.Elasticsearch(ConfigureElasticSink(configuration, environment));
 }
 ```
-In `dev.` enviroment logging to `console` is in most of cases enaught.
-It is not recomended in `prod.` since it can slow down the server (writting to `system.io`) and is not efficient.
-Another thing is that some production deployments cannot write to `system.io`.
+In the `dev.` environment, logging to the `console` is often needed.
+In the production environment, this is not recommended as it can slow down the server (writing to `system.io`) and is not efficient.
+Another point is that some production environments cannot write to `system.io`.

-You can extend Configuration and add custom writer for example to write logs to file:
-    `.WriteTo.File("logs/myapp.txt", rollingInterval: RollingInterval.Day)`
+You can extend the configuration and add a custom writer to write logs to a file, for example: `.WriteTo.File("logs/myapp.txt", rollingInterval: RollingInterval.Day)`

-Serilog provides various sinks for writing log events to storage.
+Serilog provides several sinks for writing log events to memory.
 You can find all available sinks in this [link](https://github.com/serilog/serilog/wiki/Provided-Sinks).

 In this Demo the `Serilog.Sinks.Elasticsearch` and `Serilog.Sinks.MSSqlServer` are used for demonstration.

 ### Log Level Configuration

-App by default takes log level configuration from `appsettings.json` or `appsettings.{enviroment}.json` if exist.
-That is `.NetCore` default Logging setup.
-We need to overide default configuration by `Serilog one as on example:
+By default, the app takes the log level configuration from `appsettings.json` or `appsettings.{enviroment}.json` if available.
+This is the `.NetCore` default configuration for logging.
+We need to override the default configuration with `Serilog`, as in this example:

 ```Json
   "Serilog": {